ibrvgim/ibrvgim/README.md

 A feedback collection platform where companies can create accounts, post products or features, and gather suggestions and comments from users.
 A simple, effective way to stay in touch with customer needs.

 ### 🔗 [climb](https://climb-beta.vercel.app)
 An advanced task and note management app that lets users create, organize, and track their work.
-Tasks and notes can be grouped into folders for better structure—perfect for staying productive and clutter-free.
+Tasks and notes can be grouped into folders for better structure — perfect for staying productive and clutter-free.